JoGehring/bit_blink/README.md

 While there are still a lot of [features](#feature-tier-list) left to be covered, which can be found in comparable (Closed-Source) Android or iOS apps, we were able to implement all the core features necessary to have a functioning application for programming (Fossasia) LED name badges with Linux (Mobile) devices via Bluetooth.
-On top of that, we have shown, that we can build a cross-plattform application without re-writing any OS-specific, thanks to the great cross-plattform capabilities of the Open-Source projects ```GTK4``` and ```btle-plug```.
+On top of that, we have shown, that we can build a cross-plattform application without re-writing any OS-specific parts, thanks to the great cross-plattform capabilities of the Open-Source projects ```GTK4``` and ```btle-plug```.
 Nevertheless, there are several tasks to be tackled.
 These are apart from the additional features: